-Listed companies in Japan generally use a 'precaution-type anti-takeover measure', 6 whereby a company announces a takeover process rule but does not issue any securities at first.
-Although there are many variations of this measure, generally the company announces in advance a certain takeover process rule to the effect that a takeover bidder must provide sufficient information to a board of directors about the bidder and the terms of its bid before the beginning of its takeover, and the bidder refrains from purchasing the shares of the company unless the board of the company completes its analysis of the terms of the bid (but the analysis by the board must be completed within a certain period, such as 60 days).
-If these procedures are respected by the bidder, the board will not implement anti-takeover measures, but where the board decides that the value of the company would be damaged, or maximising value would be difficult under the takeover (including if the bidder does not comply with the procedures), usually based on analysis by a third-party committee, certain anti-takeover measures may be implemented, typically the issuance of share purchase warrants free of charge to all shareholders that cannot be exercised by the bidder.
+The typical anti-takeover measure listed companies in Japan use is a 'precaution-type anti-takeover measure', whereby a company announces a takeover process rule but does not issue any securities at first.
+Although there are many variations of this measure, generally a company announces in advance a certain takeover process rule to the effect that a takeover bidder must provide sufficient information to a board of directors about the bidder and the terms of its bid before the beginning of its takeover, and the bidder refrains from purchasing the shares of the company unless the board of the company completes its analysis of the terms of the bid (but the analysis by the board must be completed within a certain period, such as 60 days).
+If these procedures are respected by the bidder, the board will not implement anti-takeover measures, but where the board decides that the value of the company would be damaged, or maximising value would be difficult under the takeover (including if the bidder authority to determine the remuneration by a resolution of the board of directors, (4) an item regarding performance-based compensation, (5) an item regarding stock options, and (6) a breakdown by type of payment of the aggregate remuneration.